Education For Patients

 NPF maintains a wide range of free consumer educational resources to help people with Parkinson's and their caregivers actively manage the disease and become their own effective health advocates.
 Materials are distributed to thousands of patients and caregivers through our Centers of Excellence and Care Centers, as well as our local chapters.
 These resources are available in a variety of formats, from online versions of brochures and booklets to archived webcasts of live conference events and videos of Parkinson’s disease experts explaining topics important to know.

-NPF is pleased to announce the launch of 1-800-4PD-INFO (473-4636), our newest initiative to provide information (in English and Spanish) to people with Parkinson's disease, their families, friends and healthcare providers.
+The NPF Helpline, 1-800-4PD-INFO (473-4636), provides information (in English and Spanish) to people with Parkinson's disease, their families, friends and healthcare providers.
 Services available include up-to-date information about the disease in general, emotional support, and referrals to health professionals and community resources.
 For more information, visit our Helpline page: www.parkinson.org/helpline.

 Aware in Care

 The NPF Aware in Care kit has tools and information to help a person with Parkinson's prepare for a hospital visit.
 The kit includes a Parkinson's disease ID bracelet, a Medical Alert Card and a Hospital Action Plan booklet that provides detailed steps for getting the best care possible during a hospital stay.
 Please visit our online store to get more information or to order a free kit.

 NPF continues to offer print copies of our popular ‘Rainbow Books’, the widely respected ten-volume Parkinson's education series focused on issues critical to patients.
 Patients, families and professionals alike consider these books essential for education about PD, ranging from introductory information to more in-depth material that can be kept and reread many times over.